mattroberts297/genetic-programming-in-scala/README.md

 }
 ```

-If you're interested to see what a single evolution looks like then you can do that from a worksheet:
+If you're interested to see what a single evolution looks like then you can do that from the console or a worksheet:

 ```scala
 import scala.collection.immutable._